RavEngine/RavEngine/deps/RGL/deps/ShaderTranspiler/deps/SPIRV-Tools/README.md

 - AppleClang 11.0

 On Windows
-- Visual Studio 2015
 - Visual Studio 2017
+- Visual Studio 2019
+- Visual Studio 2022

+Note: Visual Studio 2017 has incomplete c++17 support.
+We might stop testing it soon.
 Other compilers or later versions may work, but they are not tested.

 ### CMake options